Samgarci17/NBA-PBP-Analysis/README.md

 - [License](#license)

 ## Data
 The data used in this analysis was scraped from [Basketball Reference](https://www.basketball-reference.com/playoffs/series.html) using my Python script containing the BS4, request, and pandas modules.
-Some simple calculations were done on the play by play tables to track the largest lead of each game and the largest comeback.
-The data was stored as tuples in Pandas DataFrames where the first value is the lead or comeback and the second value is an abbreviation for the date and location the game took place e.g.,(*199905080ATL* is the game on May 8th, 1999 in Atalanta).
-The data was then saved in CSV format using pandas df.to_csv function.
+Some simple calculations were done on the play-by-play tables to track the largest lead of each game and the largest comeback.
+The data was stored in Pandas DataFrames and then saved in CSV format using the Pandas to_csv function.

 ## Tools and Libraries

-- Python (pandas, numpy, matplotlib)
+- Python (pandas, numpy, scipy.stats, matplotlib)
 - Jupyter Notebook

 ## Analysis Process
 Explain the general steps of your analysis:
-1. Data cleaning and preprocessing - The tuples stored in the CSV files were read as conjugated strings so some preprocessing was needed to work with the values.
+1. Data cleaning and preprocessing - The only data cleaning necessary was handling missing values at the bottom of each column using the dropna() funtion
 2. Exploratory Data Analysis (EDA)
 3. Data visualization
 4. Statistical analysis or modeling